Stressor Verification: PTSD Stressor Letter Sample for VA Claims

 For all other claimed stressors, there must be evidence that corroborates the occurrence of the stressor.
 This means there must be more evidence than the veteran’s own testimony.
 An example of a stressor that does not fit into the categories with special rules would be if a veteran was involved in a car accident during the veteran’s service.
-In order to corroborate this stressor, the veteran would need to provide evidence such as a police report, hospital records, or buddy statements of fellow service members involved in the accident.
+In order to corroborate this stressor, the veteran would need to provide evidence such as a police report, medical records, or buddy statements of fellow service members involved in the accident.

 Does the veteran have to come up with the evidence needed to corroborate their claimed stressor all on their own?
 No, as a part of their duty to assist, the VA is required to help a veteran verify a veteran’s claimed stressor.
 Before the VA is required to step in and help, VA regulations state the veteran “must provide information sufficient for the records custodian to conduct a search of the corroborative records.”
 There’s no clear rule as to what sufficient information is, but at a minimum the veteran must provide the following:

 - Veteran’s full name

 - A description of the claimed stressor (PTSD stressor statement)

 - The month and year when the stressor occurred